 Although white-collar crimes are non-violent, state law and federal regulations can carry severe penalties upon conviction.
 A knowledgeable Bellevue lawyer can work diligently to mitigate the potential penalties associated with a conviction for white-collar crimes.
 The penalties for white-collar crimes in our area can include imprisonment, fines, or both.

 Under Nebraska Revised Statutes §28-603(2), second-degree forgery resulting in the illicit gains of $5,000 or more is a Class IIA felony.
 A conviction for second-degree forgery carries a maximum prison sentence of 20 years.
 The crime of first-degree forgery, however, is a Class III felony that can result in a 4 year prison sentence and 2 year supervision post-release, $25,000 fine, or both.

 In addition to facing extensive fines or imprisonment under state law, those who are convicted of a white-collar crime may also be subject to penalties imposed by federal authorities.
 Such instances include white-collar criminal activity extending beyond state or national borders.
 Cases of white-collar crimes involving government officers or employees are typically prosecuted at the federal level.

 Contact a Bellevue White-Collar Crimes Attorney Today

 If you are facing charges for illicit financial gain, you should consider contacting a Bellevue white-collar crimes lawyer.
 The penalties for white-collar criminal offenses, as well as the potential for prosecution under federal law, necessitate the skills of an experienced white-collar crimes attorney.
-Call Berry Law Firm today to schedule a confidential case evaluation.
+Call Berry Law today to schedule a confidential case evaluation.